fluttercommunity/flutter_downloader/README.md

 - **Support HTTP request:** if you want to download file with HTTP request, you need to disable Apple Transport Security (ATS) feature.
 There're two options:

-1. Disable ATS for a specific domain only: (add following codes to your `Info.plist` file)
+1. Disable ATS for a specific domain only: (add the following code to your `Info.plist` file)

 ```xml